Yashvir835/VQ-VFM-OCL/readme.md

-## TODO
+## 📝 TODO

-- SPOT & VVO-Tfd9: To be integrated into this framework;
+- ⬜ SPOT & VVO-Tfd9: To be integrated into this framework;
-- VideoSAUR & VVO-SmdT: To be integrated into this framework.
+- ⬜ VideoSAUR & VVO-SmdT: To be integrated into this framework.

-## About Me 🤗
+## 🤗 Contact & Support

-I am now working on object-centric learning (OCL).
-If you have any cool ideas on OCL or issues about this repo, just contact me.
+I am now working on Object-Centric Learning (OCL).
+If you have any cool ideas or issues, do not hasitate to contact me!
 - WeChat: Genera1Z
 - GoogleScholar: [MqlwrKAAAAAJ](https://scholar.google.com/citations?hl=en&user=MqlwrKAAAAAJ&view_op=list_works&sortby=pubdate)
 - LinkedIn: [rongzhen-zhao-3b7215247](https://www.linkedin.com/in/rongzhen-zhao-3b7215247)
 - eMail: [rongzhen.zhao@aalto.fi](rongzhen.zhao@aalto.fi), [zhaorongzhenagi@gmail.com](zhaorongzhenagi@gmail.com)

-If you are **applying OCL (not limited to this repo) to tasks like visual question answering, visual prediction/reasoning, world modeling and reinforcement learning**, I am also willing to be of your help.
+If you are **applying OCL (not limited to this repo) to tasks like visual question answering, visual prediction/reasoning, world modeling and reinforcement learning**, let us collaborate!

+## ⚗️ Further Research

+My further research works on OCL can be found in [my repos](https://github.com/Genera1Z?tab=repositories).

-### Citation
+## 📖 Citation

 If you find this repo useful, please cite our work.
 ```